-IS: I have two self-published chapbooks, Grove Green and Gift, that are now out-of-print.
+IS: I have two self-published chapbooks, Grove Green and Gift, that are now out of print.
 They were offered to audiences who attended my poetry readings.
 As for a future publication, I have no plans.
 It’s not something I aspire to, either.
 If it happens, that’s another matter, then great.

 IS: I certainly hope that what I do as a teacher has the ability to inspire.
 But one and the same?
 It’s difficult to say.
-As a teacher, one of my main goals is to assist students to clarity in English and to strive for deeper meaning.
-I’d love that be said about my verses.
+As a teacher, one of my main goals is to assist students with clarity in English and to strive for deeper meaning.
+I’d love that to be said about my verses.
 I don’t know.
 You tell me.

 MP: Does poetry have a future in Morocco?

 IS: Poetry has always been a part of the weave of culture in Morocco.
-As an example, before I moved here to Morocco, I was engaged in the classical text, The Helping Guide of sidi Abdul Wahid Ibn Ashir, the Moroccan scholar.
-Here is a text of aqeedah, fiqh and tassawuf (doctrine, jurisprudence and Sufism) all in metered poetic verses and for centuries, it was on the tongues of most Moroccans.
+As an example, before I moved here to Morocco, I was engaged in the classical text, The Helping Guide of Sidi Abdul Wahid Ibn Ashir, the Moroccan scholar.
+Here is a text of aqeedah, fiqh, and tassawuf (doctrine, jurisprudence, and Sufism) all in metered poetic verses and for centuries, it was on the tongues of most Moroccans.
 It is still taught but unfortunately not to the masses.
 It is extremely beneficial for understanding religion and spirituality, and I think some of that has to do with the delightful rhyming experience.

 Poetry and creative expression just need a revival of sorts.
 That’s what is behind what we are trying to do with events like Spring Aspirations.
 We want to end the “Poetry is boring” statements by bringing together creative types who will prove otherwise.
 They can show how they’ve been inspired and hopefully transfer that spirit to their audiences.